Sunday 20 October 2019

-The NATO Run (Hungarian: NATO Futás) is an international running festival held each September in Hungary's capital city Budapest.
+The NATO Run (Hungarian: NATO Futás) is an international running festival held each September or October in Hungary's capital city Budapest.

 Four atmospheric races are available: